ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/Embedded.dotnet.markdown

 use a floating integer `x`.
 It will always use the newest version found on your machine.

-For example, `ServerOptions.FrameworkVersion = 3.x` will work on the newest 3.x release.
+For example, `ServerOptions.FrameworkVersion = 3.x` will look for the newest 3.x release.
-`...= 3.2.x` will work on the newest 3.2 release.
+`...= 3.2.x` will look for the newest 3.2 release.
 Neither will look for 4.x.

-In version 4.5, .NET started being [backward compatible](https://docs.microsoft.com/en-us/dotnet/framework/migration-guide/version-compatibility).
-This is relevant for RavenDB versions 5.1 and up.

 | ServerOption Name | Type | Description |
 | ------------- | ------------- | ----- |